Ways to Reduce Lead in Your Water

 - Know how your home is wired.
 A grounding wire attached to pipes may cause materials to corrode more.
 Check with a licensed electrician to see if there is another location for this wire.

 - Have your home tap water tested.
-Contact the Ohio EPA for a list of certified labs that test for lead in water.
+The City of Springfield tests for lead and copper every 3 years per the Ohio EPA.
+However, residents can contact the Ohio EPA for a list of certified labs that test for lead in water.
 Call 614-644-4245 or visit www.epa.ohio.gov/ddagw/labcert.

 - Use a water filter.
 If your water has elevated levels of lead, consider purchasing a home filter certified to remove lead.
 Find out more on filter certification at www.nsf.org.